 Specific attorneys can be assigned as a liaison to local middle and high schools, and the KCBF can also provide assistance to elementary schools as well.

-If you are a teacher or principal interested in scheduling a presentation from one of our volunteer attorneys, please contact Program Coordinator, Paul J. Glaser, Esq., at email@example.com.
+If you are a teacher or principal interested in scheduling a presentation from one of our volunteer attorneys, please contact Program Coordinator, Jan Wade, at email@example.com.
 We ask that you allow at least two weeks before your proposed event, so that we can locate the most appropriate speaker for your topic.